 Jamaica is classified a developing country and enjoys a mixed, free-market economy consisting of state-owned entities and private-sector organizations.
 Tourism and mining are responsible for most of the foreign exchange, while agriculture and manufacturing also contribute to the economy.

 Discovered by the Amerindians, claimed by the Spanish and ruled by the British, Jamaica has both influenced and been influenced by the world’s nations.
 Visit the legendary pirate capital of the Caribbean, Port Royal.
 See the forts that protected the Spanish and British soldiers as they battled for the island.
 Walk through the plantations that once bound Jamaica in slavery.
 Meander through beautiful museums, where Jamaica’s inspiring landscape has produced world-renowned artwork.
-It may take a few trips, but Jamaica’s history is well worth absorbing.
+It may take a few all inclusive trips to Jamaica, but the country's history is well worth absorbing.

 Officially, Jamaicans celebrate ten public holidays per year.
 New Year’s Day (January 1), Labor Day (May 23), Emancipation Day (August 1), Independence Day (August 6), Christmas Day Dec 25) and Boxing Day (Dec 26), in addition to Ash Wednesday, Good Friday, Easter Monday, and Heroes Day (third Monday in October).
 On public holidays all government agencies, schools and most private businesses are closed, and much of the country ‘closes’ for the day.
 On holidays, Jamaicans gravitate to beaches and parks for picnics, outings and recreations.
 Although not official holidays, many Jamaicans recognize events such as Bob Marley Day (February 6) and Carnival Sunday (the first Sunday after Easter).